gtag('config', 'AW-943903666');

 Slack wasn’t even close to first-to-market, its feature set isn’t significantly different from HipChat, and (at least in its early days) it wasn’t nearly as well capitalized as Atlassian.
 Yet, it still became the dominant force in workplace communication.

 When similar products attack the same market, it’s not capital, product features, or speed that determines the ultimate market leader.
-Differentiation, and domination, in these instances is dependent on the ability of an organization to articulate its purpose in a way that is more compelling and relevant to customers than others—and is able to grow the market itself beyond early adopters and beyond a point of mass adoption.
+Differentiation and domination, in these instances, are dependent on the ability of an organization to articulate its purpose in a way that is more compelling and relevant to customers than others—and is able to grow the market itself beyond early adopters and beyond a point of mass adoption.

 Slack didn’t begin with the aim of dominating business communication.
-The platform evolved out of a gaming company called Tiny Speck (whose legacy lives on in the form of the :beryl: emoji), where CEO Stewart Butterfield and his team saw it as a way for gamers to communicate more easily across time zones.
+The platform evolved out of a gaming company called Tiny Speck, where CEO Stewart Butterfield and his team saw it as a way for gamers to communicate more easily across time zones.
 The enthusiasm with which users embraced the chat platform indicated to Butterfield that it was chat, not the game, that represented a real opportunity.
 There were other tools on the market that allowed users to communicate with their peers, log off, log in again, and pick up right where they left off.
-But each of these offerings were oriented towards businesses and felt like business tools: transactional.
+But each of these offerings was oriented towards businesses and felt like business tools: transactional.
 What Butterfield saw in Tiny Speck’s chat was communication people wanted to engage in, and collaboration that was natural.

 By early 2013, Tiny Speck’s team had pivoted fully toward the development of a chat platform, which became Slack.
 Butterfield pushed this nascent version into the field, intent on seeing how collaboration developed in real-time, and if users responded to it in a way distinct from existing options: “We begged and cajoled our friends at other companies to try it out and give us feedback.
 We had maybe six to ten companies to start with that we found this way.
 The pattern was to share Slack with progressively larger groups.
 We amplified the feedback we got at each stage by adding more teams.”